gbeckers/Darr/README.rst

 dArray is a Python library for storing numeric data arrays in a format that is open, simple, and self-explanatory.
-It also enables fast memory-mapped read/write access to such disk-based data, using `NumPy indexing`_, the ability to append data, and the flexible use of metadata.
+It also enables fast memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.
 It is primarily designed for scientific use cases, when long-term and tool-independent accessibility of data arrays is of fundamental importance.

-To avoid tool- or library-specific data formats, dArray is exclusively based on self-explaining flat binary and text files.
+To avoid tool- or library-specific data formats, dArray is exclusively based on a self-explaining combination of flat binary and text files.
 It automatically generates and saves a clear text description of how exactly the data is stored, as well as example code to read the specific data in a variety of current scientific data tools.

 dArray is open source and freely available under the `New BSD License`_ terms.

 Version: 0.1